Subscribe

 PDF Logo Printable PDF

-Disentangling the three languages: customers, product, and the business
+Disentangling the three languages: Customers, Product, Business

 Stop talking past each other.
 Translate between the three “languages” of customer desires, product features, and business goals.